WHAT ARE THE MORTAL SINS?

 - having a liking/desire for any sin (not being sorry) (Romans 12:9).

-Yes, all of those venial sins that we think so little about, that we aren’t truly resolved to amend–that we aren’t seeking Mercy to help us stop–are mortal.
+Yes, all of those venial sins that we think so little about, that we aren’t truly resolved to amend–that we aren’t seeking Mercy to help us stop–are regular mortal sins.

 “Venial [sin]…becomes mortal,” when someone “fix[es] one’s end in that venial sin [has no resolve to amend].”